 Prostate gland surgery

 For men with urinary retention caused by prostate gland enlargement, prostate surgery may cure the urinary retention.
+Transurethral resection of the prostate is when a small amount of the prostate is removed, in an operation carried out via the urethra.

 Cystocele or rectocele repair